Ghostwriter (2019 TV series)

 Ghostwriter is a children's mystery television series developed by J.J.
 Johnson & Andrew Orenstein as an original series for Apple TV+, and premiered on November 1, 2019, coinciding with the launch of the service.
 It is a revival of the 1992–1995 series of the same name.
 The third and final season premiered on October 21, 2022.

 Premise

 Seasons 1–2

 Ruben struggles to fit in at his new middle school after he and his mother move to live with his grandfather, who lives above the bookstore he owns.
-Ghostwriter communicates with written messages and by creating manifestations of fictional characters, all of which only the four main characters can perceive.
+A ghost known as Ghostwriter communicates with written messages and by creating manifestations of fictional characters, all of which only the four main characters can perceive.
 As they become friends and learn to work as a team, Ghostwriter sends them characters from stories with themes relevant to their lives.

 Season 3

 Some time after the previous two seasons, a new ghostwriter picks three children he had met in life to help return a scroll called the Eloquent Peasant back to Egypt where it was first found.
 As with the previous ghostwriter, he does this through bringing storybook characters to life.